Is There a Dimmer Outlook Ahead for TotalEnergies SE (TTE)?

-TotalEnergies SE (NYSE:TTE) went up by 2.28% from its latest closing price compared to the recent 1-year high of $60.03.
-The company’s stock price has collected 3.13% of gains in the last five trading sessions.
+TotalEnergies SE (NYSE:TTE) went down by -0.55% from its latest closing price compared to the recent 1-year high of $60.03.
+The company’s stock price has collected 2.02% of gains in the last five trading sessions.

 Is It Worth Investing in TotalEnergies SE (NYSE :TTE) Right Now?